What is an Annotated Bibliography?

-A bibliography is an organised list of sources (e.g., books, journal articles, electronic sources, etc.) consulted in the research process.
-Each item listed in a bibliography includes a citation (i.e., author (if given), title, and publication details of the source).
+A bibliography is an organised list of sources that you have consulted in the research process.
+Examples include books, journal articles, electronic sources, etc. Each item listed in a bibliography includes a citation of author/s, title, and publication details of the source.

-An annotated bibliography is a bibliography with an additional description or evaluation (i.e., annotation) of each source which helps the reader evaluate whether the work cited is relevant to a specific research topic.
+An annotated bibliography is a bibliography with an additional description or evaluation/ annotation of each source which helps the reader evaluate whether the work cited is relevant to a specific research topic.

 An annotated bibliography should consist of an alphabetical list of sources, each of which contains: